 Who are we

-- Ross Baird, Paul Chapman and Karen Minto deal with CI resilience in the Energy Sector, including Civil Nuclear as well as CIRU Emergency Response Arrangements.
+- Critical Infrastructure Resilience (CIR) for the Energy Sector, including Civil Nuclear as well as CIRU Emergency Response Arrangements

-- Robert Gibson deals with CI resilience within the Water, Health, Food and Emergency Services Sectors as well as Hazardous Sites and Substances.
+- Critical Infrastructure Resilience (CIR) for the Water, Health, Food and Emergency Services Sectors as well as Hazardous Sites and Substances.

 What we do